diegosanoja/Data-Analysis-Portfolio/README.md

 ## About me

-I'm Diego Sanoja, a graduate with distinction from the Concordia University with good mathematical and statistical skills who speaks English, Spanish and French and completed the Google Data Analytics Professional Certificate of Coursera in 4 months.
+I'm Diego Sanoja, a Junior Associate of the Enterprise Data Operations and Technology (EDOT) Department at Export Development Canada who graduated with distinction from the Concordia University with good mathematical and statistical skills and completed the Google Data Analytics Professional Certificate of Coursera in 4 months.
 I have proficiency with spreadsheets (Excel and Google Sheets), Microsoft Power BI Desktop, SQL (BigQuery and PostgreSQL), and the R, Python and SAS programming languages.
+Furthermore, I speak English, intermediate French and Spanish.

 I'm a person who is a fast learner, focused, hardworking, determined and with high attention to details to do a job individually or as part of a team by following the steps of the process given.

-Answering questions and finding patterns and connections using data are things that I'm passionate about.
+Answering questions, finding patterns and connections using data, and creating reports and visuals to show those insights are things that I'm passionate about.

 LinkedIn URL: https://www.linkedin.com/in/diego-sanoja-4060a0242/